Chennedy Carter, Kiana Williams do Texas two-step, lead West girls to Jordan Classic win

 Carter, a Texas A&M-bound guard from Mansfield Timberview (Arlington, Texas) had 19 points, including 13 in the first half, to help lead the West girls to a 122-81 win in the Jordan Brand Classic at the Barclays Center on Friday.

+“I just like to go out there and have fun, play my style of basketball,” Carter said.
+“I pass it to my teammates when they’re open and I like to be flashy a little bit and have fun when I make a good play or my teammates do.
+When we were up 12-0 to start, that did relax me a little.”

 Stanford-bound point guard Kiana Williams from Wagner (San Antonio) had 20 points, including 14 in the second half.
+Williams was named the game’s MVP.

+“Coach told us to get out and run and not put too much pressure on ourselves,” Williams said.
+“That’s what we did.
+We stepped on their throats early and kept it going.
+I’ve never played for a team that scored that many points.”

 Mikayla Coombs, a Connecticut signee from Wesleyan School (Peachtree Corners, Ga.) was also instrumental in getting the West off to a big start and she finished with 12 points and seven assists.